-i.
+- i.
 Criteria for Diagnosis:

-1. A pathogenic mutation(s) for GATA2
+- 1. A pathogenic mutation(s) for GATA2

+- ii.
+Indications for HCT:

-- 1. Severe neutropenia (ANC <500/μL), OR - 2.
-Severe anemia (hemoglobin <8 g/dL) or transfusion-dependent anemia, OR - 3.
+- 1. Severe neutropenia (ANC <500/μL), OR

+- 2. Severe anemia (hemoglobin <8 g/dL) or transfusion-dependent anemia, OR - 3.
 Severe thrombocytopenia (platelet count <20,000/μL) or transfusion-dependent thrombocytopenia, OR - 4.
 Additional clinical or laboratory data may be considered for protocol eligibility following review by protocol 1904 ERC.
 In addition, patients with severe or recurrent infections will be reviewed by the ERC if they do not meet indications for transplant listed above.